 Our learning culture

-While our MA courses are very distinctive and appeal to students with a wide range of interests, backgrounds and objectives, the School has a long history of encouraging cross-fertilisation between the courses.
-These crossovers are given concrete form in a number of key elements to all six taught MA degrees.
+Our Masters courses are very distinctive and appeal to students with a wide range of interests, backgrounds and objectives.
+However, the School has a long history of encouraging cross-fertilisation between the courses and this is demonstrated in a number of key elements to all six postgraduate degrees.

-A unique feature of the School’s taught postgraduate courses is the MA Symposium held every year at the end of semester 2.
-It is an in-house conference for students and academic staff with interdisciplinary panels at which our finishing MA students present their initial dissertation project ideas.
+The annual MA Symposium is an in-house conference for students and academic staff with interdisciplinary panels at which Masters students present their initial dissertation project ideas.

-The Symposium is an opportunity for rich and inspiring exchanges across the School’s MA courses and is one of the highlights of the year.
+The Symposium is an opportunity for rich and inspiring exchanges across the School’s postgraduate courses and is one of the highlights of the year.